SeaAttic-1/UB-Mem/README.md

 ## Implementation

 The implementation revolves around the existing **UbSwitch** class.
 This class models a minimal switch and maintains its own set of ports and virtual output queues.
 The original UB code base has each node maintain exactly one instance of UbSwitch, although technically speaking the UB specification allows more than 1 UbSwitch per node.
-Adding more UbSwitch instances to each node serve as an efficient way of modeling multiple IO dies.
+Adding more UbSwitch instances to each node serves as an efficient way of modeling multiple IO dies.

 ## Changes